SantiFdezz/ANDAU---Godot-4/README.md

-# ANDAU---Godot-4
+# ANDAU - Godot 4
-A Normal Day At USA | Top-Down Shooter 2D
+## A Normal Day in the USA | Top-Down 2D Shooter

+**Description:**

-"A Normal Day at USA" is a top-down 2D shooter created in Godot 4.
-Experience thrilling gameplay with various key combinations:
+"A Normal Day in the USA" is an engaging top-down 2D shooter developed in Godot 4.
+Experience an adrenaline-pumping gameplay with intuitive controls and diverse mechanics.

+**Controls:**
 - **Right Click:** Aim
 - **Left Click & Right Click (pressed):** Fire
 - **W:** Move Forward
 - **A:** Move Left
 - **S:** Move Backward
 - **D:** Move Right
-- **R:** Reload (available when ammunition is found on the ground)
+- **R:** Reload (when ammunition is found)
 - **Space:** Block
 - **Shift:** Run

-## Game Objective
+**Game Objective:**

-**"A Normal Day at USA"** revolves around a combination of shooting and capture the flag mechanics.
-Your victory is achieved by successfully collecting all the flags scattered across the map.
-In each game session, two distinct types of enemies pose challenges:
+Embark on a thrilling adventure blending shooting and capture-the-flag mechanics.
+To secure victory, successfully collect all 5 flags scattered across the map within a 10-second timer for each flag.
+Face two types of enemies:

 1. **Military Enemies:**
-   - Armed with pistols, these foes will engage you in direct combat.
+   - Armed with pistols, engage in direct combat.

 2. **Boss Enemies:**
-   - As enemies are defeated and time is running out, powerful bosses equipped with automatic weapons will start spawning.
+   - Powerful bosses with automatic weapons spawn as time elapses.

-Navigate the intense battlefield, eliminate threats, and strategically capture flags to secure your triumph in this action-packed game.
-Are you ready for the challenge?
+Navigate the intense battlefield, eliminate threats, and strategically capture flags to triumph in this action-packed game.

-## Gameplay Instructions
+**Gameplay Instructions:**

-- **Aim & Shoot:** Use the right mouse button to aim and left/right mouse buttons (pressed) to fire at enemies.
+- **Aim & Shoot:** Right-click to aim, left/right-click (pressed) to fire.
-- **Movement:** Navigate through the game world using the W, A, S, and D keys.
+- **Movement:** Use W, A, S, and D to navigate.
-- **Reload:** Press 'R' to reload your weapon, but only when you find ammunition on the ground.
+- **Reload:** Press 'R' when ammunition is found.
-- **Block & Run:** Utilize the Space key to block incoming attacks and Shift key to sprint for a quick escape.
+- **Block & Run:** Space to block attacks, Shift to sprint.

-Happy gaming!
+**Setting Your Username:**
+- Before diving into the action, set your username in the settings menu to lead the scoreboard!

+**Map Details:**
+- **Collectibles:** Find medic kits and bullets on the ground.
+Medic kits auto-heal; use 'R' for bullets.
+- **Animated Objects:** A bunker on the top-right opens when you're close, providing safety.
+- **Locations:** Explore 6 houses, an abandoned farm, and a military advance post.

+**Installation:**
+1. Clone the repository.
+2. Open in Godot 4.
+3. Set your username in the settings.
+4. Enjoy the game!

+**Happy Gaming!**